open-telemetry/opentelemetry-python/CONTRIBUTING.md

 ### How to Receive Comments

-* If the PR is not ready for review, please put "[WIP]" in the title, or tag it as "work-in-progress", or mark it as "draft".
+* If the PR is not ready for review, please put `[WIP]` in the title, or tag it as `work-in-progress`, or mark it as [`draft`](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 * Make sure CLA is signed and CI is clear.

 ### How to Get PR Merged

-A PR is considered as **ready for merge** when:
+A PR is considered as **ready to merge** when:
-* It got two approvals from Collaborators/Maintainers (at different companies).
+* It has received two approvals from Collaborators/Maintainers (at different companies).
-* Major feedbacks should be resolved.
+* Major feedbacks are resolved.
 * The PR should stay at least one working day before getting merged, this gives people reasonable time to review.
 * Trivial change (typo, cosmetic, doc, etc.) doesn't have to wait for one day.
 * Urgent fix can take exception as long as it has been actively communicated.

-Any Collaborator/Maintainer can merge the PR once it is **ready for merge**.
+Any Collaborator/Maintainer can merge the PR once it is **ready to merge**.

 ## Design Choices